 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
-A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

-There is no coinsurance, copayment, or deductible for members eligible for Medicarecovered medical nutrition therapy services.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.